pingali/aadhaar-oauth2-server/README.md

 Intended Audience
 -----------------

-Developers of Aadhaar-enabled applications.
+Developers of Aadhaar-enabled data-sharing applications.
 Effort has been made to keep the code readable but they should be able to read the code and experiment to get going.

 Codebase
 --------